prototypefund/Digital_Bargeld-docs/api-merchant.rst

   :status 412 Precondition Failed:
     The given exchange is not acceptable for this merchant, as it is not in the list of accepted exchanges and not audited by an approved auditor.
+  :status 401 Unauthorized:
+    One of the coin signatures was not valid.
   :status 403 Forbidden:
     The exchange rejected the payment because a coin was already spent before.
     The response will include the `coin_pub` for which the payment failed,